Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps: Single JJ simulation

 \section{Single JJ simulation}

-As is customary in the examination of Shapiro steps \cite{kautz1995shapiro, benz1996pulse, maggi1996step, hassel2007millimeter, li2018doubled, sharafiev2018hts, park2021characterization, shelly2020existence}, this simulation relies on the numerical solution of either the RCSJ (resistively-capacitively shunted junction) model or, in cases where the capacitance is negligible, the RSJ nonlinear differential equation for a current-biased JJ that includes both dc and ac (rf) components.
-It is worth to mention that this model has recently gained attention for the study of the dual phenomenon of the inverse ac Josephson effect, the Quantum-Phase Slip effect, which lead to quantized current steps known as dual Shapiro steps \cite{shaikhaidarov2022quantized, crescini2023evidence, shaikhaidarov2024feasibility}.
+As is customary in the examination of Shapiro steps \cite{benz1996pulse, kautz1995shapiro, maggi1996step, hassel2007millimeter, li2018doubled, sharafiev2018hts, park2021characterization, shelly2020existence}, this simulation relies on the numerical solution of either the RCSJ (resistively-capacitively shunted junction) model or, in cases where the capacitance is negligible, the RSJ nonlinear differential equation for a current-biased JJ that includes both dc and ac (rf) components.
+It is worth mentioning that this model has recently gained attention for the study of the dual phenomenon of the inverse ac Josephson effect, the Quantum-Phase Slip effect, which lead to quantized current steps known as dual Shapiro steps \cite{shaikhaidarov2022quantized, crescini2023evidence, shaikhaidarov2024feasibility}.
+Moreover, recent studies have shown that Shapiro steps can also emerge in vortex-based structures, such as superconducting nanobridges and strips, with pinning centers \cite{jelic2015stroboscopic, kozlov2024dynamic}: this Josephson-like behavior is more accurately captured by the time-dependent Ginzburg-Landau equations, which provide a more comprehensive model for vortex dynamics compared to the phase dynamics describing ordinary JJs.

 Being the PJVS built on overdamped JJs, the RSJ model has been used to simulate a current-biased JJ shunted by its normal resistance.
 For the sake of simplicity, junctions size effects are not taken into account in this study, i.e. point-junction model is considered \cite{kautz1995shapiro}.
 In absolute units, the instantaneous behavior at a given time $t$ of a JJ with critical current $I_\mathrm{c}$ and normal resistance $R_\mathrm{n}$, dc-biased at $I_\mathrm{dc}$ and rf-biased at frequency $f_\mathrm{rf}$ with amplitude $I_\mathrm{rf}$, is governed by

 with $\varphi$ the superconducting phase difference across the JJ and $\Phi_\mathrm{0}=h/2e$ the magnetic flux quantum.
 As usual, in the interest of generalization, JJ simulations are performed using normalized units, thereby transforming Eq.~\ref{eq.rsjeq1} into